CedricLeon/C_Project_3EII/README.md

 You can also run it with your IDE like **Valgrind-MemoryCheck** in CLion.

+## cJSON

+cJSON is a GitHub Project which allow to easily use JSON format in C code.
+It is used to "save" the application. **CODE in development**

 ## Build

 GPCalendar is (normally) a cross platform application and is build with CMake.

 To build the application, make sure you have CMake and clone the git repertory.
 Then create the source build folder and access it.

 ````bash
 git clone https://gitlab.insa-rennes.fr/cleonard/C_Project.git
 cd C_Project && mkdir build && cd build
 ````

 You can now run the Cmake commands to build the project

 ````bash
 cmake ..